 The World-Wide Web continues to grow rapidly, which makes exploiting all useful information that is available a standing challenge.
-Although general search engines like Google and AltaVista crawl and index a large amount of information, typically they ignore valuable data in text databases that are "hidden" behind search interfaces and whose contents are not directly available for crawling through hyperlinks.
+Although general search engines like Google crawl and index a large amount of information, typically they ignore valuable data in text databases that are "hidden" behind search interfaces and whose contents are not directly available for crawling through hyperlinks.

 Example 1: Consider the medical bibliographic database CANCERLIT1.
-When we issue the query [lung AND cancer], CANCERLIT returns 67,518 matches.
-These matches correspond to high-quality citations to medical articles, stored locally at the CANCERLIT site and not distributed over the web.
-Unfortunately, the high-quality contents of CANCERLIT are not "crawlable" by traditional search engines.
-A query2 on AltaVista3 for the pages in the CANCERLIT site with the keywords "lung" and "cancer" returns only 4 matches, which shows that the valuable content available through CANCERLIT is not indexed by this search engine. \Box
+When we issue the query [lung AND cancer], CANCERLIT returns 68,430 matches.
+These matches correspond to high-quality citations to medical articles, stored locally at the CANCERLIT site.
+In contrast, a query2 on Google for the pages in the CANCERLIT site with the keywords "lung" and "cancer" matches only 23 other pages under the same domain, none of which corresponds to the database documents.
+This shows that the valuable CANCERLIT content is not indexed by this search engine. □